SwedishPensionsAgency/Coldbir/README.md

 a <- cdb()
 ```

-Add survey dataset to database
+Add survey data to database
 ```r
 require(MASS)
 a["Age"] <- survey$Age